 We believe actively promoting living and working here is an important step towards growing our rating base and future proofing the Clutha District.

-Clutha Development is our district's economic development agency and you can find out all sorts of useful information about living and working here on the Clutha Country website.
+Clutha Development is our district's economic development agency and you can find out all sorts of useful information about living and working here.